truecharts/public/website/src/content/docs/general/support-policy.md

 We also offer free support via a support-ticketing system on Discord, according to the policy laid out in this document.

+## System Requirements

+Make sure your system fullfills atleast the [Minimum System Specifications ](/general/systemrequirements) to be alligable for ticket support.

 ## Support Rules

 - If its covered by support as outlined below make a ticket in [⁠🎫・support](https://discord.com/channels/830763548678291466/936275413179723826).